Skip to content

 David Moosmann

-100 million downloads. $55.6 million in funding.
+100 million downloads. $55.6 million raised.
 Zero revenue model.
 QuizUp had everything except a future.

 LearnClash vs QuizUp at a Glance

-Both apps share the same core idea: pick a topic, answer questions, compete.
-But LearnClash adds ELO ranking, spaced repetition, and difficulty scaling that QuizUp never built.
-And there’s one difference that matters more than any feature: LearnClash is still alive.
+All three apps share the same core idea: pick a topic, answer questions, compete.
+LearnClash is the only one that adds 8-tier ELO ranking, 3-stage SRS, and difficulty scaling.
+QuizUp is gone.
+Sway is new.
+LearnClash is different by design.

 What Happened to QuizUp?